Who Should Be Sued When Injuries Occur Because of Poor Property Maintenance?

 If An Occupier Was Reasonably Diligent When Hiring a Contractor to Perform Maintenance, Then the Occupier May Be Protected From Liability.

-It is also notable that per s.
-6 of the Occupier's Liability Act, an exemption from vicarious liability exists for matters arising where an occupier, with reasonable diligence, outsourced work to an independent contractor where it is said:
+It is also notable that per section 6 of the Occupier's Liability Act, an exemption from vicarious liability exists for matters arising where an occupier, with reasonable diligence, outsourced work to an independent contractor where it is said:

 6 (1) Where damage to any person or his or her property is caused by the negligence of an independent contractor employed by the occupier, the occupier is not on that account liable if in all the circumstances the occupier had acted reasonably in entrusting the work to the independent contractor, if the occupier had taken such steps, if any, as the occupier reasonably ought in order to be satisfied that the contractor was competent and that the work had been properly done, and if it was reasonable that the work performed by the independent contractor should have been undertaken.